1. How much should I weigh?

-Since muscle weighs more per volume than fat, and you want to have firm muscles throughout your body, you may weigh more than you thought was average for your height and build.
+Since muscle weighs more per volume than fat, if you need firm muscles throughout your body, you may weigh more than what you believe as average for your height and build.
 There is no ideal bodyweight.
 While some body fat is essential to sustain life, it is generally thought that a healthy body fat percentage for males is 8-20% and for females is 13-25%.

-A light carbohydrate snack about an hour before.
-A banana, fruit or whole wheat bread .
-A glass of water should not be forgotten.
-You'll probably lose that and more in perspiration.
+A light carbohydrate snack about an hour before, a banana, a fruit or a whole wheat bread is the most preferred.
+A glass of water should also not be forgotten since you'll probably lose that and more in perspiration.

 Eat light after a workout.
-Remember, the blood supply is concentrated in the muscles at this point and may not be fully available for the digestive system for about an hour.
+Remember that the blood supply is concentrated in the muscles at this point and may not be fully available for the digestive system until about an hour

 The most fat is burned when your body is exercising in its aerobic range.
-A good rule of thumb is that after 20 minutes in your aerobic zone, you will be burning more fat than carbs.
-Your muscles will continue to burn fat after both aerobic and anaerobic (muscle training) exercise.
+A good rule of thumb is that after 20 minutes in your aerobic zone, you will be burning more fat than carbohydrates.
+Your muscles will continue to burn fat after both aerobic and anaerobic (muscle training) exercises.

-Based on recent studies, in terms of absolute fat burning, a moderate intensity workout burns the fattest.
-At a heart rate equal to about 75% of max, fat burning will be between 0.5 grams - 1.0 grams of fat per minute for a 100 to 200 pound person respectively.
-Fat buring increases by roughly another 10% after one hour of continuous exercise.
+Based on recent studies in terms of absolute fat burning, a workout of moderate intensity burns the fastest.
+At a heart rate equal to about 75% of max, fat burning will be between 0.5 grams - 1.0 grams of fat per minute for people who weigh in the range from 100 - 200 pound respectively.
+Fat burning increases roughly by another 10% after one hour of continuous exercise.
 This is true for aerobic fit people.
 Less fit people will burn more sugar and less fat.

 6. Why is warm-up an important part of aerobic activity?

-A warm-up helps your body prepare itself for exercise and reduces the chance of injury.
-The warm-up should be a combination of rhythmic exercise to raise the heartrate, core body and muscle temperature, and static stretching through a full range of motion.
-The stretches in the warm-up should be non-ballistic and include all of the major muscle groups.
+A warm-up helps your body to prepare itself for exercise and reduces the chance of injury.
+The warm-up should be a combination of rhythmic exercise to raise the heart rate, core body & muscle temperature and static stretching through a full range of motion.
+The stretches in the warm-up should be non-ballistic and should include all of the major muscle groups.
 A lower back stretch should be performed before doing any lateral movement of the upper torso such as side bends.